How to Increase Average Stride Length While Ruining

 Running Cadence & Average Stride Length

-Here’s a little challenge for you: To get a glimpse of your own cadence, count the number of times your right foot strikes the ground while running for a swift 60 seconds.
-Once you have that number, multiply it by two.
+To figure out cadence, count the number of times your right foot strikes the ground while running for 60 seconds, then multiply it by two.

 The Problem with Running Stride Length